wesleycamargo/azure-docs.pt-br/articles/cloud-services/cloud-services-dotnet-diagnostics-performance-counters.md

 <properties
-   pageTitle="Usar os contadores de desempenho no diagnóstico do Azure | Microsoft Azure" description="Use contadores de desempenho em serviços de nuvem ou máquinas virtuais do Azure para localizar afunilamentos e ajustar o desempenho." services="cloud-services" documentationCenter=".net" authors="rboucher"
+   pageTitle="Use Performance Counters in Azure Diagnostics | Microsoft Azure" description="Use performance counters in Azure cloud services or virtual machine to find bottlenecks and tune performance." services="cloud-services" documentationCenter=".net" authors="rboucher"